kimberleehowley/javascript-january/how_javascript_works/how_javascript_works_notes.md

 ## 8: How Objects work
 - Everything is an object!
 - Object is JavaScript's primary data structure: a container of properties, each with a _name_ and _value_.
+- Object literal can create new objects, indicated by `{name:value, ...}`
+- Functions can be included in objects